jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

 Each directory should contain:

-  * your IO configuration files, ``sawRobotIO1394-xxxxx.xml``, for each arm identified by its number.
-You should also store the original ``.cal`` files provided by Intuitive Surgical since they are needed to re-generate the IO XML files (for Classic arms only)
+  * your IO configuration files, ``sawRobotIO1394-xxxxx.json``, for each arm identified by its number.
+You should also store the original ``.cal`` files provided by Intuitive Surgical since they are needed to re-generate the IO JSON files (for Classic arms only)
   * your arms configuration files
   * your system configuration files since these refer to your system specific IO configuration files

 It is recommended to use tags or branches to maintain your configurations files for each version of the dVRK.
 For example, files for the dVRK 2.4 are different from 2.3 but you might need both at a given time.

 Before checking in files, you should clean your configuration directory, i.e. remove the temporary and log files (see :ref:`dvrk-remove-logs.py <remove-logs>`).

 Site specific directories should **NOT** contain any of the shared files.
 If you make a copy of the shared file in your directory, it